Result Table All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results Result Table

 Report in Result Table

-This field determines which peaks will be displayed in the Result Table and included in the sum for the Total row in the case of calibrated calculations.
+This section determines which peaks will be displayed in the Result Table and included in the sum for the Total row.

 All Peaks